Running High Events, organisers of the Bath Half Marathon, supported by Bishop Fleming, have announced that public entries have sold […]

 The Bath Half Marathon team are thrilled to confirm their partnership with Bath College for a second consecutive year in […]

 Tuesday, August 20, 2019

 Information for charities

-Details of our 2018 charity scheme will be published shortly.
-In the meantime our 2017 charity scheme can be downloaded :
+Details of our 2020 charity scheme can be downloaded from the links below :

 Charities wishing to apply for ‘Gold Bond’, ‘Silver Bond’ or ‘Bronze Bond’ reserved charity entries are asked to complete our CHARITY APPLICATION FORM

-Details of our Featured ‘Lead’ and ‘Family Fun Run’ Charity schemes, and ‘Top Tier’ advertising packages can be obtained on request from our Charity Director, Mel Taylor using our CONTACT US FORM
+Details of our Featured ‘Lead’ and ‘Family Fun Run’ Charity schemes, and ‘Top Tier’ advertising packages can be obtained on request from our Charity Team using our CONTACT US FORM

-Over £19 million pounds has been raised at the Vitality Bath Half Marathon by the official race charities in the 17 years since the introduction of our Official Race Charity Scheme in 2000.
-In 2016 a record figure of over £2.2 million pounds was raised by charities, and indications for the 2017 event are that this figure will be surpassed once again.
+Over £25 million pounds has been raised at the Bath Half Marathon by the official race charities in the 18 years since the introduction of our Official Race Charity Scheme in 2000.
+In 2017 a record figure of over £2.25 million pounds was raised by charities. £1.6 million pounds was raised at the 2018 Bath Half, despite the event being cancelled.

 - General public entries sold out every year since 2000